Archibold History, Family Crest & Coats of Arms

 The surname Archibold was first found in throughout Southern England.
 As a personal name, Archibold can be found in the Domesday Book (1086) as Erchenbaldus, Arcenbaldus, and Arcebaldus.
 The first record of a Archibold surname appears to be Robert Archenbold, recorded in the Pipe Rolls for Gloucester in 1210.

-Important Dates for the Archibold family
+Early History of the Archibold family

 This web page shows only a small excerpt of our Archibold research.
 Another 79 words (6 lines of text) covering the years 1239, 1302, 1327, 1616, 1785, 1870, 1822, and 1650 are included under the topic Early Archibold History in all our PDF Extended History products and printed products wherever possible.